Former Health Minister amplifies need for Paediatric A&E at GPHC

 After serving as Senior Minister of Public Health for nearly two years Minister Norton was re-assigned to deal with Social Cohesion.

-“This could reduce a great deal of infection because no baby goes to the paediatric ward alone and sometimes a mother isn’t the only one accompanying the baby…Sometimes the whole family goes with her and added to this you will be reducing overcrowding in the existing A&E department,” said Minister Norton.
+“This (Paediatric A&E) could reduce a great deal of infection, because no baby goes to the paediatric ward alone, and sometimes a mother isn’t the only one accompanying the baby…Sometimes the whole family goes with her… and added to this you will be reducing overcrowding in the existing A&E department,” said Minister Norton.

+According to the Minister, a space was already identified for the Paediatric A&E.

 But this is only one of the projects that Dr. Norton was hoping to bring to fruition.

-“One could remember the days when we had a thousand beds available at GPHC, but now if we have 400 with an increased population and more persons going there, we will run into difficulties,” asserted Minister Norton.
+“One could remember the days when we had a thousand beds available at GPHC, but now if we have 400 with an increased population and more persons going there, we will run into difficulties,” Minister Norton asserted.

-He said that although there were many ideas to transform the delivery of health care such as the specialty hospital and the subsequent changing from a specialty hospital to one of maternal and child health hospital, many have not materialised.
+He said that although there were many ideas to transform the delivery of health care, such as the specialty hospital and the subsequent changing from a specialty hospital to one of maternal and child health, many have not materialised.
 There were even ideas on how to improve the actual site of the Georgetown Hospital.

 “There were plans to make the Georgetown Public Hospital itself larger; lots of thoughts and papers were written on this.
 But what we don’t want is what is taking place right now,” said Minister Norton.